-- Edwards joined the Titans in 2018 with 15 previous years of collegiate coaching experience. - After serving as assistant special teams coach for two seasons, his title was changed to defensive assistant in 2020. - He spent four seasons (2014-17) as the defensive coordinator at Tiffin University. - > Edwards served as the defensive line/special teams coordinator at Florida Atlantic (2013), the linebackers/special teams coordinator (2012) and defensive ends coach (2011) at Miami (Ohio), and seven seasons (2004-10) at Kent State primarily coaching the defensive line.
+- Edwards joined the Titans in 2018 with 15 previous years of collegiate coaching experience. - After serving as assistant special teams coach for two seasons, his title was changed to defensive assistant in 2020. - He spent four seasons (2014-17) as the defensive coordinator at Tiffin University. - > Edwards served as the defensive line/special teams coordinator at Florida Atlantic (2013), the linebackers/special teams coordinator (2012) and - defensive ends coach (2011) at Miami (Ohio), and seven seasons (2004-10) at Kent State primarily coaching the defensive line.
 Edwards began his coaching career as linebackers coach at the College of Wooster. - > A native of Cincinnati, Ohio, Edwards played linebacker and defensive end at Miami (Ohio).

-MONDRAY GEE STRENGTH & CONDITIONING ASSISTANT Click For Complete Online Bio
+MONDRAY GEE STRENGTH & CONDITIONING ASSISTANT

-Gee (pronounced "jee") joined the Titans in 2019 after spending nine seasons with the Seattle Seahawks (2010-18), where he served as an assistant strength and conditioning coach.
+- Click For Complete Online Bio Gee (pronounced "jee") joined the Titans in 2019 after spending nine seasons with the Seattle Seahawks (2010-18), where he served as an - assistant strength and conditioning coach.
+Prior to joining the Titans, Gee accrued 19 seasons in coaching, including 18 seasons in the NFL.

-- The Seahawks earned playoff berths in seven of his nine seasons there, including a Super Bowl XLVII victory following the 2013 season and an NFC title the following year. - > From 2008-09, Gee was a strength and conditioning assistant with the Green Bay Packers.
-His stint in Green Bay followed seven seasons (2001-07) with the Detroit Lions as a strength and conditioning assistant. - Gee also worked at Michigan State (1996-2001), first as an intern as an undergrad and then as a strength and conditioning graduate assistant. - > He is a native of Detroit, Mich.
+- The Seahawks earned playoff berths in seven of > his nine seasons there, including a Super Bowl XLVII victory following the 2013 season and an NFC title the following year. - > From 2008-09, Gee was a strength and conditioning assistant with the Green Bay Packers.
+His stint in Green Bay followed seven seasons (2001-07) with the Detroit Lions as a strength and conditioning assistant. - Gee also worked at Michigan State (1996-2001), first as an intern as an undergrad and then as a strength and conditioning graduate assistant. - He is a native of Detroit, Mich.